 Study, Assessment and Qualifications

-City & Guilds Level 1 Diploma in Land-based Studies - Animal Care.
+The final qualification on successful completion of the course is a City & Guilds Level 1 Diploma in Land-based Studies - Animal Care.

 Additional Costs and Information

 Practical clothing must be worn during all practical sessions and is available to purchase from the online College shop.
 You will also need to supply your own personal protective equipment.

 In addition there will be some costs for trips and visits to shows and other animal related events.
 These are an important aspect of the programme, enabling you to discover the diverse range of career opportunities and organisations within the sector.

 Level 2 Diploma in Animal Care